How to Sign Up for Medicaid in Virginia: A Quick Guide for Residents

 What are the different Medicaid plan options available in Virginia?

-Virginia offers several Medicaid managed care plans.
+Virginia offers a variety of Medicaid managed care plans.

 These include: